thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhouse/greenhousealarm/README.md

+# greenhousealarm.py

-# greenhousealarm.py is a Python script that retrieves the latest greenhouse environmental data produced by /Greenhouse/greenhouse.py in CSV format using the wget application. greenhousealarm.py evaluates the last recorded temperature value and sounds an audible notification using the Ubuntu speech-dispatcher and displays a bubble using the notify-send command when the temperature value is not between the minimum and maximum threshold.
+A Python script that retrieves the latest greenhouse environmental data produced by /Greenhouse/greenhouse.py in CSV format using the wget application. greenhousealarm.py evaluates the last recorded temperature value and sounds an audible notification using the Ubuntu speech-dispatcher and displays a bubble using the notify-send command when the temperature value is not between the minimum and maximum threshold.

 # Steps for executing greenhousealarm.py at login of an Ubuntu 16 workstation.